saltastro/saltapi/README.md

 ```bazaar
 pip install -r reqirements.txt
 ```
-# Enironment valiables
+# Environment variables
-The app will require some Enironment valiables to be set `API_USER, API_HOST, API_PASSWORD, API_DATABASE, MODE, DATABASE_URI `
+The app will require some Environment variables to be set `API_USER, API_HOST, API_PASSWORD, API_DATABASE, MODE, DATABASE_URI `
 which are the connection to the sdb, for development I am using sdb sandbox
 ```